mozilla/extension-workshop/src/content/documentation/publish/third-party-library-usage.md

 # Third Party Library Usage

-> Only release versions of third-party libraries and/or frameworks may be included with an add-on.
-Modifications to these libraries/frameworks are not permitted.
->
-> See [Development Practices](/documentation/publish/add-on-policies/#development-practices) and [Add-ons Policies](/documentation/publish/add-on-policies/) for more information.
+The [Development Practices](/documentation/publish/add-on-policies/#development-practices) section of the [Add-ons Policies](/documentation/publish/add-on-policies/) states that you can include third party libraries in your extension as long the following conditions are met:

+* Extensions may only use the release versions of third party libraries.
+* Third party libraries may not be modified.

-To complete the [addons.mozilla.org](https://addons.mozilla.org) (AMO) review process, reviewers must be able to verify the code in your extension.
-If you include third-party libraries in your extension, you must provide links to the library source code as part of the AMO submission process.
+In order for reviewers to verify that these requirements are met, you must provide links to the library source code as part of the AMO submission process.

-If your add-on uses minified, obfuscated or otherwise machine-generated first-party code, please see [our requirements](/documentation/publish/source-code-submission/) for that.

 If you don't provide information about third-party libraries and the reviewer cannot evaluate your extension, it may be rejected.

+If your extension uses minified, obfuscated or otherwise machine-generated first-party code, please see [our requirements](/documentation/publish/source-code-submission/) for that.

 {% endcapture %}
 {% include modules/page-hero.liquid,